-Data provided by Evolution from wells drilled through June 30, 2022, and made available for this evaluation were used to prepare the reserves estimates herein.
-These reserves estimates were based on consideration of monthly production data available through June 30, 2022.
-Cumulative production, as of June 30, 2022, was deducted from the estimated gross ultimate recovery to estimate gross reserves.
+Data provided by Evolution from wells drilled through June 30, 2023, and made available for this evaluation were used to prepare the reserves estimates herein.
+These reserves estimates were based on consideration of monthly production data available for certain properties only through March 31, 2023.
+Estimated cumulative production, as of June

+30, 2023, was deducted from the estimated gross ultimate recovery to estimate gross reserves.
+This required that production be estimated for up to 3 months.

 Oil and condensate reserves estimated herein are to be recovered by normal field separation.
-NGL reserves estimated herein include pentanes and heavier fractions $(C{5+})$ and liquefied petroleum gas (LPG), which consists primarily of propane and butane fractions and are the result of low-temperature plant processing.
+NGL reserves estimated herein include pentanes and heavier fractions ( $C{5+}$ ) and liquefied petroleum gas (LPG), which consists primarily of propane and butane fractions and are the result of low-temperature plant processing.
 Oil, condensate, and NGL reserves included in this report are expressed in thousands of barrels (Mbbl).
 In these estimates, 1 barrel equals 42 United States gallons.
 For reporting purposes, oil and condensate reserves have been estimated separately and are presented herein as a summed quantity.